BPMN - the Standard for Business Process Modeling

 Activity

-An Activity represents a single work step and is phrased in active form.
+An activity represents a single work step and is expressed in active form.

 BPMN subprocess

-In case you don't want to show the complex sequence of an activity directly in the BPMN diagram, this can be avoided by creating a Sub-Process.
-A Sub-Process is a flowchart detailing a description of complex activities on the next level.
+If you do not want to show the complex sequence of an activity directly in the BPMN diagram, you can avoide this by creating a sub process.
+A sub process is a flowchart that provides a detailed description of complex activities on the next level.

 Gateways